Assassination of General Ekramuddin Sari’ in Tehran; Yunus Qanuni Blames Taliban

 Family calls for transparency

-Salahuddin Kohistani, General Saree’s brother, requested that Iran conduct a fully transparent investigation.
+Salahuddin Kohistani, General Sari’s brother, requested that Iran conduct a fully transparent investigation.
 He noted that his brother, even after leaving Afghanistan, continued to support former military personnel and assist Afghan refugees in Iran.

 He emphasized that clarifying the circumstances of the attack is vital for the safety of thousands of Afghan refugees in Iran.